 - Trevi Fountain is the most beautiful and most spectacular fountain in Rome.
-Millions of people go there every year to throw a coin into the water, hoping that their wishes will come true.
+Millions of people flock to see this fontana every year and throw a coin into the water, wishing to come back to Rome.

 - The Roman Colosseum is the largest amphitheatre built during the Roman Empire.
-For more than 5 centuries it offered spectacles of wild animals, gladiator contests and battle re-enactments.
+For over five centuries it offered spectacles, including gladiator fights, combats between wild animals and battle re-enactments.

 - Built by Adriano in the year 126, the Pantheon claims to be the best preserved building from ancient Rome.

-- Residence both of the she-wolf Luperca and of Roman high society, the Palatine Hill is one of the seven hills where the origins of Rome was built.
+- Residence both of the she-wolf Lupa and of the Roman nobility, the Palatine Hill is one of the seven hills where the origins of Rome was built.

-- The Trastevere is one of the most pleasant neighbourhoods in Rome.
-Its peaceful and bohemian atmosphere is capable of dazzling tourists and Roman citizens alike.
+- The Trastevere is one of the most charming neighbourhoods in Rome.
+Its peaceful and bohemian atmosphere dazzles visitors and Romans alike.

 - San Sebastiano, San Callisto, Domitilla, Priscilla, and Sant’Agnese...
-Discover the different catacombs that are still to be seen in Rome, what they are and how to visit them.
+Discover the different catacombs that can still be visited in Rome.

 - The Arch of Constantine was erected in the year 315 in commemoration of the victory of Constantine the Great in the Battle of Milvian Bridge.
 It is the most modern triumphal arch in Rome.

-- Built between the years 100 and 110 A.D, Trajan's Market was the first covered shopping centre in history.
+- Built between the years 100 and 110 A.D, Trajan's Market is believed to be the first covered shopping mall in history.
 It holds the Museo dei Fori Imperiali (Museum of Imperial Forums).

-- Built between the years 212 and 216, the Baths of Caracalla were one of the greatest and most spectacular thermal spas in antiquity.
+- Built between the years 212 and 216, the Baths of Caracalla were one of the greatest and most spectacular baths in antiquity.

-- The Ara Pacis is a commemorative monument created between the years 13 and 9 B.C. for the celebration of peace in the Mediterranean.
+- The Ara Pacis is a commemorative monument created between the years 13 and 9 B.C. to celebrate peace in the Mediterranean.

-- The Mouth of Truth is an enormous marble mask that was said to bite the hand of anyone who lied.
-Its story continues to generate interest to this day.
+- The Mouth of Truth (Bocca della Verità) is an enormous marble face that was said to bite the hand off of anyone who lied.
+Its legend still draws thousands of tourists each year.

-- Located between the Aventino and Palatine Hills, the Circus Maximus was the largest stadium in ancient Rome built for chariot races, with space for 300,000 spectators, making it the largest in Rome.
+- Situated between the Aventino and Palatine Hill, the Circus Maximus was the largest stadium in ancient Rome built for chariot races, with space for 300,000 spectators, making it the largest in Rome.

-- Known as Mausoleum of Hadrian, the Castel Sant'Angelo is a fortress located on the right bank of the river Tiber, a short distance from the Vatican.
+- Also known as the Mausoleum of Hadrian, the Castel Sant'Angelo is a fortress located on the right bank of the river Tiber, not far from the Vatican.

-- Inaugurated in 1911 to pay respect to Victor Emmanuel II, the Monumento Nazionale a Vittorio Emanuele II is an imposing building located in Piazza Venezia.
+- Inaugurated in 1911 to pay respect to Victor Emmanuel II, the Monumento Nazionale a Vittorio Emanuele II (Altare della Patria) is an imposing building located in Piazza Venezia.
 Provides some breath-taking views of Rome.

 - The Forum Boarium was an area located on the banks of the river Tiber in which the animal market was held in ancient Rome.
 There are still two temples remaining.